Franco-Ontarians: 2010s

 On April 26, 2010, the Ontario government designated September 25 as Franco-Ontarian Day.
 This date was chosen as it represented the anniversary of the official raising of the Franco-Ontarian flag in 1975.
 On 22 February 2016, premier of Ontario Kathleen Wynne formally issued an apology on behalf of the government of Ontario to Franco-Ontarians for the passage of Regulation 17, and its harmful impact on its communities.
 The motion for the government to present an official apology to the Franco-Ontarian community was first presented by Glenn Thibeault.

 In 2015, MPP France Gélinas introduced a private member's bill to mandate the creation of a fully independent French-language university.
 Although her bill did not pass, the government of Kathleen Wynne announced the creation of a French-language university in 2017.

 In 2018, the provincial government of Doug Ford announced several government cutbacks that impacted the Franco-Ontarian community, including ending the position of the French Language Services Commissioner and transferring its responsibilities to the office of the Ontario Ombudsman, reducing the status of the Ministry of Francophone Affairs from a full ministry to a government office, and cancelling funding announced by the prior government of Kathleen Wynne for the creation of the French-language university.
 After extensive backlash to the announcement, Ford reversed course, announcing that the commissioner position would be retained and that the office of francophone affairs would be restored to a full government ministry.
-The actions led to one Franco-Ontarian MPP, Amanda Simard, leaving his caucus to sit as an independent.
+The actions led to one Franco-Ontarian MPP, Amanda Simard, leaving her caucus to sit as an independent.
 During this period, governments in Quebec began to fly the Franco-Ontarian flag as a gesture of solidarity.
 The flag was hoisted at Montreal City Hall on November 23, and at the National Assembly of Quebec on December 1.

 The entrance to the Université de l'Ontario français.
 Established in 2018, the institution was the first stand-alone francophone university opened in Ontario.

 Ford later cancelled funding for the new Francophone university, created by the previous government.
 However, in September 2019 the provincial and federal governments announced a new funding plan for the creation of the first French language university in the province.
-The province's first publicly-funded university that operates solely as a French-language institution was incorporated in April 2018 as the Université de l'Ontario français, expecting to accept its first cohort of full-time students in 2021.
+The province's first publicly funded university that operates solely as a French-language institution was incorporated in April 2018 as the Université de l'Ontario français, expecting to accept its first cohort of full-time students in 2021.